 Despite a substantial decrease in asbestos consumption and a series of effective workplace safety regulations, the issue of asbestos exposure is still topical.
 Every year, between 12,000 and 15,000 deaths in the U.S. are attributed to asbestos exposure, since a disease only ensues within several decades of the first contact with this toxic agent.
 Massive amounts of asbestos were present in occupational settings such as power plants, construction sites, and shipyards throughout the country before the 1980s, which led to the exposure of over 11 million workers.
 Therefore, it should not come as a surprise that the annual number of asbestos victims will continue to remain steady for at least ten more years, after which a gradual decrease is expected.

 Frequent exposure to hazardous agents in the workplace is the culprit behind up to 6% of cancer cases worldwide.
 According to the International Agency for Research on Cancer, there are over 100 known human carcinogens and approximately 800 other substances which might entail a cancer risk.
-Asbestos is a known human carcinogen that can cause plenty of serious diseases, from non-malignant illnesses like asbestosis or pulmonary fibrosis to aggressive forms of cancer such as mesothelioma or lung cancer.
+Asbestos is a known human carcinogen that can cause plenty of serious diseases, from non-malignant illnesses like asbestosis to aggressive forms of cancer such as mesothelioma or lung cancer.

 The Centers for Disease Control and Prevention estimates that in 2012, exposure to toxic agents on the job resulted in between 45,872 and 91,745 new cancer cases.
 Even though the prevalence of asbestos in the workplace is very low at the moment, past asbestos exposure is still accountable for one in three deaths stemming from occupational cancer.
 According to the International Commission of Occupational Health, almost 40,000 deaths in the U.S. occurred due to past asbestos exposure.